Penguin Feeding Encounter

 • Feed a variety of different sustainable fish to our colony; hand-feeding the penguins that waddle up to you and tossing fish to those who prefer to catch their meal.

-• Learn about African Penguins and how you can help this Endangered species at home, like choosing sustainable seafood for your own dinner.
+• Learn about African Penguins and how you can help this Critically Endangered species at home, like choosing sustainable seafood for your own dinner.

 *Hip-waders are waterproof and breathable boots that are hip-height!